emissary-ingress/emissary/docs/topics/using/edgectl/service-preview-tutorial.md

      Proxy:         ON (networking to the cluster is enabled)
      Interceptable: 1 deployments
      Intercepts:    0 total, 0 local
-   In the last month:
-       1 unique developers have connected, licensed for 5 developers 0 unique CI runs have connected

    $ curl -L hello
    Hello, world!